 Now, you might get those little voices than shush the rest of the class or say, “She’s waiting.”
 Don’t respond to those students with more talking (for now).
 Once the entire room is silent tell the class you appreciate that some of the classmates were trying to encourage silence, but in the future let’s try a quiet hand signal.
 Create this hand signal with your class and practice using it.
 We just use a finger to the lips without any shushing.

-Show students the body language that comes with good listening.
+Show students the body language that comes with good listening skills.
 Teach them to face the speaker and wait to speak or ask questions until after the speaking has finished talking.
 Model it when they speak to you.
 Praise students who demonstrate listening body language.

 We make an anchor chart with our students to talk about what listening looks like, sounds like and feels like.
 We even teach students how to ask listening questions (to get deeper into listening).
 Listening questions clarify, they do not ask a person to repeat what was said (because that should already be answered if they were listening).

 Most important, be a good listener when students are talking to you!
 Our students copy us, so don’t half-listen to them.
 If it’s not the right time, encourage them to schedule a time that you can give them your undivided attention.
-We schedule appointments over recess breaks or before and after school with these free appointment cards.
+We schedule appointments over recess breaks or before and after school.

 We like to play a game early in the school year to show our students how to listen.
-You can get a free copy of the Would You Rather Cards by becoming a ninja.
+You can get a free copy of the Would You Rather Cards when you sign up for our mailing list.
 We use these cards to start conversations and then model how to be a good listener.
+If you’re already a ninja, you can find a copy in our Resource Library.

 Remember, students are like mirrors.
 They will do as you do so be sure to show them the right way as often as possible.

-Sometimes it’s miscommunication, not poor listening.
+Sometimes it’s miscommunication, not poor listening skills.
 This happens to us when we move a little too quickly through something or it’s something we’ve done before but forget that our students haven’t.

 Keep the number of steps down to no more than their grade level at a time.
 So, if you’re teaching Grade Two, they can handle two steps independently before they’ll need to ask for your help again.
 If you’re teaching Grade Five they can handle about five steps.